Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

 - Smartphones
   - iOS
+    - iPhone and iPad
-  - Android
+  - Android OS
-  - BlackBerry (mostly dead)
+  - BlackBerry OS (mostly dead)
     - Distinct feature was it's hardware keyboard
   - Windows Phones (so very dead)
+    - Windows RT for tables for a thing for a while but is now discontinued
+    - Tablets now use Windows 10 Mobile
 - Tablets
   - Mostly you can't call or text from a tabled
     - Exception: phablets